Tamar Ariav: Pedagogic and academic career

+Research focus

-Professor Ariav's research encompasses curriculum and teaching policies., from the training phase to professional development.
+Ariav's research encompasses curriculum and teaching policies, from the training phase to professional development.
 She lectures in various forums and writes in popular publishing about issues in education and higher education.
 Ariav has been a member of editorial boards for journals and serves as editor for journals.

 Ariav sees higher education as a means of social mobility, promoting social justice, and reducing inequality in society and the job market.
 Within higher education, she sees teacher development as a vital investment in the improvement of the education system in Israel.